-No matter where you are in your journey, it’s always possible to turn things around”

-# Former text

 No matter where you are in your journey, it is always possible to turn things around.

-I truly believe that every young person has the ability to achieve incredible and amazing things as long as they have the support, guidance and encouragement to do so.
-This is what Typically Topical stands for.’’
+I truly believe that anyone can achieve success, as long as they have the guidance, support and encouragement to do so.